Too many electric bikes? Here’s how to pick the right one

 Bestseller

-Power capacity refers to the amount of energy an electric bike's battery can store, measured in watt-hours (Wh).
-This factor directly affects how far you can ride on a single charge, making it essential to choose the right capacity based on your daily commuting needs or adventure plans.
+Power capacity refers to the energy storage of an electric bike's battery, measured in watt-hours (Wh), and determines how far you can travel on a single charge.
+Choosing the right capacity affects daily convenience, ride range, and whether the bike fits short city commutes or longer adventures.

 Popular options